-Wellness isn’t just to do with the physical you, it’s also about your place in the world and whether you’re content or unhappy.
+Stress affects us all, it’s linked to your place in the world and whether you’re content or unhappy – the current Wellness trend is part of a growing drive towards contentment.
 But what IS ‘Wellness, exactly’?

 Wellness is about the whole ‘you’: that’s everything that you are.
 It includes the way your body and mind are affected by the outside world, from the food you eat to the way you react to stress.
 The current clean eating trend is a part of looking at our health in a whole or holistic way.

-It’s clear that health involves more than just us as individuals.
-A whole host of influences affect us: family, career – even your expectations of how life should be all put their own twist on personal satisfaction.
+A lot of outside influences affect our wellness and stress: family, career – even your expectations of how life should be all put their own mark on personal satisfaction.
 In fact, everything in life is affected by how you feel and let’s face it, modern life is not about contentment.
 Through the media we’re shown how to improve, to achieve, do this, go here, buy that and it will make us more successful, better, happier. but it doesn’t.
-All we get is stressed.
+All we get is stressed!

 When you are stressed, your body gets used to it.
 It’s possible to be permanently over-stressed without the brain even noticing your body is suffering.
 When the body is ready for action; not the sudden ‘fight or flight’ response but the slow burn of never properly relaxing, other systems slow down or stop working.
 Digestive and reproductive systems go on ‘hold’ for as long as the state lasts, which could be years.
 Take a look at the range of indigestion medicines in the supermarket next time and you’ll see the scale of the problem.